open-mmlab/mmselfsup/docs/en/advanced_guides/datasets.md

 ## Samplers

 In pytorch, `Sampler` is used to sample the index of data before loading. `MMEngine` has already implemented `DefaultSampler` and
 `InfiniteSampler`.
 In most situation, we can directly use them, instead of implementing customized sampler.
-But the `DeepClusterSa is a special case, in which we implement the unique index sampling logic.
+But the `DeepClusterSampler` is a special case, in which we implement the unique index sampling logic.
 We recommend interested user to refer to the API doc for more details about this sampler.
-If you want to implement your customized sampler, you can follow `DeepClusterSampler`and implement it under`./sampler\`.
+If you want to implement your customized sampler, you can follow `DeepClusterSampler`and implement it under the folder of `samplers`.

 ## Transforms